import re

 def predict_step(self, batch, batch_idx):

-state = self.forward(batch, stage="predict")
+return self.forward(batch, stage="predict")

 def _get_scheduler_name(self, scheduler_config, scheduler_instance=None):

-"""Extract scheduler name from various config formats."""
+"""Extract scheduler name from various config formats.

 if isinstance(scheduler_config, str):